jmccrystal/vertex-rs/README.md

 ## Overview

 This project is a remote access trojan with a client-server architecture for multithreaded remote command execution and communication.
 It consists of a server that can manage multiple client connections and send various commands to be executed on the client machines.
-Currently, it seems to be undetected by most if not all antivirus software.

 ## Components